Optimal Inference After Model Selection: The Problem of Selective Inference

 \subsection{Prior Work on Selective Inference}

-This article takes its main inspiration from a recent ferment of work on the problem of inference in linear regression models after model selection. \citet{lockhart2014significance} derive an asymptotic test for whether the nonzero fitted coefficients at a given knot in the lasso path contain all of the true nonzero coefficients. \citet{taylor2014post} provided an exact (finite-sample) version of this result and extended it to the LARS path, while \citet{lee2013exact}, \citet{loftus2014significance}, and \citet{lee2014marginal} used similar approaches to derive exact tests for the lasso with a fixed value of regularization parameter $\lambda$, forward stepwise regression, and regression after marginal screening, respectively.
+This article takes its main inspiration from a recent ferment of work on the problem of inference in linear regression models after model selection. \citet{lockhart2014significance} derive an asymptotic test for whether the nonzero fitted coefficients at a given knot in the lasso path contain all of the true nonzero coefficients. \citet{tibshirani2014exact} provided an exact (finite-sample) version of this result and extended it to the LARS path, while \citet{lee2016exact}, \citet{loftus2014significance}, and \citet{lee2014marginal} used similar approaches to derive exact tests for the lasso with a fixed value of regularization parameter $\lambda$, forward stepwise regression, and regression after marginal screening, respectively.
 All of the above approaches are derived assuming that the error variance $\sigma^2$ is known or an independent estimate is available.

 The present work attempts to unify the above approaches under a common theoretical framework generalizing the classical optimality theory of \citet{lehmann1955completeness}, and elucidate previously unexplored questions of power.
 It also lets us generalize the results to the case of unknown $\sigma^2$, and to arbitrary exponential families after arbitrary selection events.
+Since the initial appearance of this work, it has been applied in many other settings; see \citet{taylor2015statistical} for a recent review.

 Other works have viewed selective inference as a multiple inference problem.
-Recent work in this vein can be found in \citet{berk2013valid} and \citet{barber2014controlling}.
+Recent work in this vein can be found in \citet{berk2013valid} and \citet{barber2015controlling}.
 Section~\ref{sec:multiple} argues that inference after model selection and multiple inference are distinct problems with different scientific goals; see \citet{benjamini2010simultaneous} for more discussion of this distinction.
 An empirical Bayes approach for selection-adjusted estimation can be found in \citet{efron2011tweedie}.